 Rental revenue pays down the debt

 There are a few ways in which rental revenue can pay down a delinquent unit.
 The first and most common way is that the association forecloses their lien and takes intervening title.
+In some situations, those looking to sell lien debt can reach out to a second lien position buyer looking to acquire second mortgage loans.
 The association then gains the right to evict the previous delinquent owner, who by the way is still on the hook for what they owe until such time that the association may recover their debt by way of rental revenue.
 Then, the association must rehabilitate the unit and hand it over to a real estate broker, who in turn will find a tenant to lease the property.

 Welcome to the landlord business.
 I have seen this work well in some situations and be a complete disaster in others.
 It is definitely a gamble, and I wish you good luck.

 The second type of rental solutions interception of the property’s rental income if the unit is rented out by a delinquent owner.
 If a unit is in arrears in its payments to the association and the unit has an occupant, the association is well advised to send out a rental demand letter.
 If the renter fails to pay, the association has the right to evict.